One Simple Secret to Effective Swim Sets

 Structure your swim workouts so that you’re focusing on specific components of a swim for a given period of time.
 Prioritize based on set objectives, and come up with a training plan that lends itself well to these goals.
 Don’t write up random sets with no defined purpose.

-For tips on creating a winning swim training plan, check out this post.
+Check out this post for tips on creating a winning swim training plan.

 Executing the swim sets